Oh, how we love our puppies! We shower them with kisses and dog toys, take them to the park, and even treat our fur babies to a spa day!

 Breeds such as Dachshunds were bred to hunt, and chasing speedy prey such as rabbits and badgers is an excellent exercise.
 The lovable Labrador was bred to be an expert swimmer, retrieving ducks and other waterfowl.
 All dogs, but especially labs and Weiner dogs need to run, chase, and play to avoid the common fate of obesity.

-Other breeds prone to obesity include Rottweilers, Bulldogs, Pitbulls and Pugs.
-Because of their rotund body type, owners dismiss excess weight as part of their overall persona, But fat dogs are not bred intentionally.
+Other breeds prone to obesity include Rottweilers, Bulldogs, Pitbulls, and Pugs.
+Because of their rotund body type, owners dismiss excess weight as part of their overall persona, but overweight puppies (and later dogs!) are not bred intentionally.

 Treatment: How to Help My Dog Lose Weight